 Find technical documentation, videos, and training courses for Intel® Quartus®

 Prime Design Software.

 Product and Performance Information

 This Comparison based on Intel® Agilex™ FPGA and SoC family vs. Intel® Stratix® 10 FPGA using simulation results and is subject to change.
 This document contains information on products, services and/or processes in development.
 All information provided here is subject to change without notice.
 Contact your Intel representative to obtain the latest forecast, schedule, specifications, and roadmaps.

 Intel® technologies’ features and benefits depend on system configuration and may require enabled hardware, software or service activation.
-Learn more at https://www.intel.sg/, or from the OEM or retailer.
+Learn more at intel.sg, or from the OEM or retailer.
 No computer system can be absolutely secure.
-Software and workloads used in performance tests may have been optimized for performance only on Intel® microprocessors.
+Performance varies by use, configuration and other factors.
+Learn more at www.Intel.com/PerformanceIndex.

 Benchmarks were done on a suite of 28 designs on an Intel® Stratix® 10 1S280 device with Linux 64 operating system.
 Comparison is done between the baseline compile time and the ECO compile time after netlist changes (8 – 2000 depending on what was available for ECO changes).
 Tests document performance of components on a particular test, in specific systems.
 Differences in hardware, software, or configuration will affect actual performance.
 Consult other sources of information to evaluate performance as you consider your purchase.
 For general information about performance and benchmark results, visit http://www.intel.sg/benchmarks.